 Where to study music in South Africa?

-Music schools offers opportunity for creativity, encourages teamwork, teaches discipline and strengthens the mind.
+Music schools offers opportunity for creativity, encourage teamwork, teach discipline and strengthen the mind.

 In South African Music School, you will learn: